 Lunch and breakfast money will be collected any day of the week.
 You may also pay online via the school website.
 Lunch and breakfast prices are as follows:

-Breakfast \$1.60/day

-• Lunch \$2.40/day
+Breakfast \$ 1.60 per day Lunch \$ 2.30 per day

-• Milk \$0.40/day
+Milk \$.40

 Our computerized lunch program will continue to manage your child's lunch account this year.
 Some items to remember with this program: